 If you choose to eat a vegan diet, be sure to include some DHA/EPA from microalgae sources, and gravitate towards plant foods that are high in ALA and low in LA.

-To read my article about why cholesterol is not bad for you, click HERE.
+To learn why dietary cholesterol is not bad for you, read my Cholesterol page.